Accident Lawyer

 Lower Extremity Injuries

 Your lower extremities are equally vulnerable, particularly if struck directly by a vehicle or crushed between objects.
-Pelvic fractures and broken hips can affect mobility and long-term health.
-Severe damage to these joints may require multiple surgeries and extensive physical therapy.
+Pelvic fractures and broken hips can affect mobility permanently, and severe damage to these joints may require multiple surgeries and months of physical therapy.

-Broken bones in legs may result from impact on the road or from moving vehicles.
-Commonly affected bones include the femur, tibia, and fibula.
+Broken bones in the legs are common when a cyclist is struck by a moving vehicle, most often the femur, tibia, and fibula.
 Knee injuries may involve torn ligaments or a torn meniscus.
-Ankle and foot fractures are also frequent, and proper bicycle accident medical treatment is necessary.
+Ankle and foot fractures are also frequent, and often take longer to heal than riders expect.

 Other Common Bicycle Accident Injuries